 The aim of the SORP is to seek to harmonise accounting practice within the industry, by identifying and setting out best practice across a wide range of issues and encouraging Investment Companies to apply its recommendations.

 Investment Companies are unusual in that, although they are listed companies, the majority do not produce consolidated accounts and are not therefore automatically brought within the scope of International Financial Reporting Standards (‘IFRS’).
-The Association therefore expects that, for the foreseeable future, some Investment Companies will be preparing their financial statements in accordance with UK GAAP and some in accordance with IFRS.
-SORPs do not feature in the IFRS regime, but the Association believes that many Investment Companies preparing their financial statements in accordance with IFRS will, nevertheless, wish to follow the recommendations of the SORP to the fullest extent possible.
+The Association therefore expects that some Investment Companies will be preparing their financial statements in accordance with UK GAAP and some in accordance with IFRS.
+SORPs do not feature in the IFRS regime, but the Association believes that many Investment Companies preparing their financial statements in accordance with IFRS will, nevertheless, wish to follow the recommendations of the SORP.
 In preparing the SORP, the Association has not considered the requirements of IFRS.
-It is for individual IFRS reporting Investment Companies to consider the implications of following the SORP but, in order to promote consistency across the industry, the Association encourages such Investment Companies to comply with the revised SORP except where there is a direct conflict with IFRS.
+It is for individual IFRS reporting Investment Companies to consider the implications of following the SORP but, in order to promote consistency across the industry, the Association encourages such Investment Companies to comply with the SORP provided that the SORP does not conflict with the requirements of IFRS.

 The Association would like to put on record its gratitude for the time and effort spent in the review of the SORP by the SORP Working Party, whose members were selected so as to represent a broad range of interest groups.